aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/memorysetting/_index.md

 ```

 Memory performance preferrable.
-With this option the data will be held in compact format so for common scenarios it may give lower memory cost.
-However, this option also may degrade R/W performance a bit in some special cases.

 **Remarks**

-This option is available since v 8.0.0.
+With this mode the cells data will be maintained in compact format to decrease the memory cost.
+On other hand, the compact data also may cause higher time cost, especially when updating the cells data, or accessing it randomly, This option is available since v 8.0.0.

 ### NORMAL {#NORMAL}
 ```